yangdanny97/twitter-bot/README.md

 # twitter-bot
-compliment generating bot for twitter - live! @NiceBot_Reboot
+compliment generating bot for twitter - sporadically testing @NiceBot_Reboot

 Inspired by the original @TheNiceBot, which was deactivated in 2016.
 We scraped the set of 241 unique compliments that it gave, and wrote a bot that has the exact same functionality as the original.
 Users can request a compliment by mentioning @NiceBot_Reboot, and the bot will also compliment a random user at a set interval.
 The bot is currently undergoing live testing before deploying to production.